luzi82/AIND-Sudoku/README.md

 We should avoid using high level reduction, unless all lower reduction are not working.

-### N-Tower and known Sudoku reduction strategies
+### N-Rook and known Sudoku reduction strategies

-Nearly all Sudoku reduction strategies can be transformed to N-tower problem.
+Nearly all Sudoku reduction strategies can be transformed to N-rook problem.
 (In fact, all reduction strategies I know can be transformed, I say "nearly" just because other strategies may exist.)